carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 ~~~
 {: .language-bash}

-Let's load the Python libraries
-we will be using today, and then load our Bergis Jules data into a Pandas dataframe.
+Next we load the Python libraries we will be using today, and then load our Bergis Jules
+data into a Pandas dataframe.
 You may need to run the import lines in individual cells.

+No bangs, because this is Python code:

 ~~~
 import pandas as pd